Chad Smith: Red Hot Chili Peppers (1988–present)

-In December 2019, the band announced that John Frusciante would be returning to replace Josh Klinghoffer.
-Smith said that the band would be focused on making new music and hope to have a new album out in 2020, however due to the COVID-19 pandemic, recording of the album was delayed.
-On May 25, 2021, Smith said that the band is currently near completion on their twelfth studio album and will tour in 2022.
-On October 7, 2021, the Chili Peppers announced the dates for their 2022 world tour which will begin in June and conclude in September.
-The tour includes the band's first ever headlining stadium shows in the United States and will be in support of their fourthcoming album, Unlimited Love, which was released on April 1, 2022.

 Chad Smith's Bombastic Meatbats (2007–present)

 In 2007, Smith, along with fellow Glenn Hughes alumni, guitarist Jeff Kollman and keyboardist Ed Roth, formed an all-instrumental band inspired by their shared love of 1970s funk and fusion.
-Still unnamed at the time, the group, rounded out by bassist Kevin Chown, debuted at the 2008 NAMM show in Anaheim, California.
+Still unnamed at the time, the group, rounded out by bassist Kevin Chown, debuted at the 2008 NAMM Show in Anaheim, California.
 The band has released two studio albums and a double live disc as Chad Smith's Bombastic Meatbats since its inception.

 Chickenfoot (2008–present)

 Following a lengthy world tour in support of Stadium Arcadium, the Chili Peppers decided to take a break in 2008.
 During this break, Smith joined the hard rock supergroup Chickenfoot, whose other members are Sammy Hagar, Joe Satriani and Michael Anthony.
 The group has released two studio albums, a live album and a box set to date with Smith.
 Due to touring commitments with the Chili Peppers in 2011, Smith was unable to tour with Chickenfoot and was replaced by Kenny Aronoff.
 In 2012, Smith rejoined Chickenfoot for a four-song encore and the band briefly reunited for only two shows on May 7, and May 8, 2016, at Harrah's Showroom at South Lake Tahoe.

-During the show, the band debuted a new song titled "Divine Termination."
+During the show, the band debuted a new song titled "Divine Termination".
 In June 2016, Smith discussed the future of Chickenfoot touring and recording new music saying that "everyone has different things going on.
 We really enjoy playing together, but with my schedule I don't see us playing too much.
 I would love to make some new music with those guys, but we'd have to be in the same room at the same time.
 I just don't know.
 It's up in the air.
 I love playing with those guys, though.
 It's a real treat.